Capitalization (Cap) Rate

 Cap Rate (%) = Annual Net Operating Income (NOI) / Purchase Price.

-As with any simple algebaric equation, if you know 2 of the numbers, it is very simple to determine the 3rd.
-The NOI (Net Operating Income) includes normalized operating revenues and expenses, but excludes depreciation, amortization, long-term interest expenses and income taxes, as these are investor/owner specific and would lead to illogical comparisions due to the actual differences in these 4 expenses applicable to each investor/owner.
+As with any algebraic equation, if you know two of the numbers, it is very simple to determine the 3rd.
+The NOI (Net Operating Income) includes normalized operating revenues and expenses, but excludes depreciation, amortization, long-term interest expenses and income taxes, as these are investor/owner specific and would lead to illogical comparisions due to the actual differences in these four expenses applicable to each investor/owner.

 Let’s use the example of a multi-unit residential rental building to illustrate the valuation process.
 Assume the apartment building has a normalized annual NOI of $150,000 and the current market cap rate of 5.5%.
 Reconfiguring the above formula, the building’s estimated valuation is $150,000 / .055 = $2,727,273.
 Please note that Cap Rates vary over time and are specific to the actual type of asset, for example a multi-family residential rental apartment building vs a warehouse, the properiy’s location and the current investment climate at the time of analysis.